Anti-Hindi agitations of Tamil Nadu: 1986

 In 1986, Indian Prime minister Rajiv Gandhi introduced the "National Education Policy".
 This education policy provided for setting up Navodaya Schools, where the DMK claimed teaching of Hindi would be compulsory.
 The Anna Dravida Munnetra Kazhagam (ADMK) led by M. G. Ramachandran (which had split from the DMK in 1972), was in power in Tamil Nadu and the DMK was the main opposition party.
 Karunanidhi announced an agitation against the opening of Navodaya schools in Tamil Nadu.
 The Jawahar Navodaya Vidyalaya program, supported fully by the Ministry of Human Resource Development, was established to identify gifted and talented students from economically disadvantaged and historically neglected communities, throughout every state and Union Territory in India and provide for them an education on par with elite residential schools traditionally available in India only for children of the wealthy as well as children of the political class.
 On 13 November, the Tamil Nadu Legislative Assembly unanimously passed a resolution demanding the repeal of Part XVII of the constitution and for making English the sole official language of the union.

 On 17 November 1986, DMK members protested against the new education policy by burning Part XVII of the Constitution.
 20,000 DMK members, including Karunanidhi, were arrested.
 21 persons committed suicide by self-immolation.
 Karunanidhi was sentenced to ten weeks of rigorous imprisonment.
 Ten DMK MLAs including K. Anbazhagan were expelled from the Legislative Assembly by the speaker P. H. Pandian.
 Rajiv Gandhi assured Members of Parliament from Tamil Nadu that Hindi would not be imposed.
-As part of the compromise, Navodhaya schools were not started in Tamil Nadu.
+As part of the compromise, Navodaya schools were not established in Tamil Nadu.
 Currently, Tamil Nadu is the only state in India without Navodaya schools.